-Each bus stop must be marked with а sign indicating where the bus will stop.
-Bus stop signs routes stop at the bus stop, as well as publicize the availability of transit service to the general public.
+Each bus stop must be marked with a sign indicating where the bus will stop.
+Bus stop signs inform passengers what routes stop at the bus stop, as well as publicize the availability of transit service to the general public.